mark/Bloxley-Tutorials/1 - Sokoban/tutorial.md

 ### Controllers

-In addition to the actor and patch controllers, you will have to define a game controller, which handles top level information about the game, and possiblly one ore more flow controllers, which handle the game flow logic, and how the user interacts with the game.
+In addition to the actor and patch controllers, you will have to define a game controller--which handles top level information about the game, and possibly one or more flow controllers--which handle the game flow logic and how the user interacts with the game.
 The game controller will be a subclass of BXGame, and the interface controllers will be subclasses of BXController.

 ### Keys